 What is Earthing?

-Earthing is the component of the electrical system that helps remove excessive amounts of current fault perpendicularly to the ground through low resistance wire.
+Earthing is the process by which a component of the electrical system helps remove excessive amounts of current fault perpendicularly to the ground through low resistance wire.
 Earthing protects human life from the dangers of lightning.
-Let us take an extensive dive into the factors that affect the advantages of earthing.
+Let us take an extensive dive into the factors that affect earthing.

 The main advantages of electrical earthing are the following: